 Moon In The Pond is committed to education about small-scale, diverse, eco-agriculture and local food production because we need it!

 Not long ago most people lived relatively near the farms that grew their food.
-Our grandparents had a close, if not intimate, relationship with farmers and with nature.
-Those relationships infused communities with the values of respect and awareness of oneself, others, and the planet in a natural, real and living web of interdependence.
-That closeness to the origin of food gives a sense of one’s place in the natural world.
+Our grandparents had a close, personal if not intimate, relationship with farmers and with nature.
+Those relationships infused communities with the values of respect and awareness of oneself, of others, and of the planet.
+They formed a natural, real and living web of interdependence.
+That closeness to the origin of food gave a sense of one’s place in the natural world.